potassco/mapf-subgraph-system/README.md

 ### ASP encoding

-The ASP encoding requires ASP system [clingo](https://potassco.org/clingo/) in version 5.5.0 or higher
+The ASP encoding requires ASP system [clingo](https://potassco.org/clingo/) in version 5.5.0 or higher.
+The encodings and preprocessing are available in [this repo](https://github.com/krr-up/mapf-optimal-solver).

 ### SAT-based MAPF solver